Rigzyu/Rigzyu/README.md

 - 👋 Hi, I’m @Rigzyu
-- 👀 I’m interested in ...sofware develepment
+- 👀 I’m interested in ...Web Development
-- 🌱 I’m currently learning ...html and css
+- 🌱 I’m currently learning ...FrontEnd Development
 - 💞️ I’m looking to collaborate on ...making the world easier
 - 📫 How to reach me ...origzy11111@gmail.com